22 things you should know about Pennsylvania

 Pennsylvania, also known as the Keystone State, is a diverse and historically rich region in the Northeastern United States.
 From its vibrant cities to its picturesque countryside, Pennsylvania offers a wealth of experiences for visitors and residents alike.
-Here are 22 essential things you should know about this fascinating state:
+Here, we’ll delve deeper into the 22 essential things you should know about this fascinating state, providing you with practical tips, historical insights, and even a few hidden gems to explore.

 1. Historical Significance